-This guide is focussed on these two pieces of hardware specifically, but if you’re looking for a comparison of the two platforms as a whole then you should check out our full guide to , which details everything from the console’s respective controllers, to their game libraries and online networks.
+This guide is focused on these two pieces of hardware specifically, but if you’re looking for a comparison of the two platforms as a whole then you should check out our full guide to Xbox One vs PS4, which details everything from the console’s respective controllers, to their game libraries and online networks.

 Xbox One S vs PS4 Pro graphics